Watford: Geography

 Watford developed on the River Colne in southern Hertfordshire, England, 16 mi northwest of central London.
 Ethnicity is 61.9% White British, 2.3% Irish, 0.1% Gypsy or Irish traveller, 7.7% Other White, 17.9% Asian/Asian British, 5.8% Black or Black British.

 The borough had 102,246 inhabitants at the time of the 2021 census.
 The borough is separated from Greater London to the south by the urbanised parish of Watford Rural in the Three Rivers District.
 The Watford subdivision of the Greater London Urban Area, which includes much of the neighbouring districts, had a total population of 120,960 in the 2001 census.

 Religion

-As of the 2021 census, Watford's religious profile roughly reflected that of England and Wales, with a larger Muslim and Hindu population than the average.